LaunchCode-Education-Archived/skills-front-end/studios/flicklist/2/README.md

  * [new branch]      studio2 -> studio2
 ```

 If you go back and revisit github.com/jharvard/flicklist, you should now see your new branch up there!
-Specificially, near the top-left of the screen, you should see a dropdown menu that says "Branch: master".
+Specifically, near the top-left of the screen, you should see a dropdown menu that says "Branch: master".
 Click that dropdown and you should see an option for "studio2".
 Click on that branch, and you should now see the code you just worked on.